msellan/wcg_bash/README.md

 <h3>retrieve_full_data</h3>

 This uses 'curl' to retrieve all available work units by using an undocumented feature of the WCG API by setting the limit to zero.
 The API documentation specifies using 'limit' and 'offset'.
 I have a version that works with limit and offset as well but it is not provided here.
+If you ask in a comment, I'll upload it.

 <h3>parse</h3>

-This function uses string manipulation in the shell to parse key/value pairs assigning only the values to a variable called 'value'
+This function uses string manipulation in the shell (not a bashism - this should work in any shell) to parse key/value pairs assigning only the values to a variable called 'value'.
+The construct is <code>${var#*SubStr}</code> where the beginning of the string up to the substring will be dropped.
+In the specific case from the code value="${line#*:}" the variable $line contains the key/value pair from the JSON separated by ':'  The key (the substring) up to and including the delimiter (':') are dropped leaving the value to be assingned to the variable $value.

 <h3>create_load</h3>